JTMcDuff/wikisearch/README.md

 - Read data from the Wikipedia API
 - Format and display data in organized fashion
 - Add sorting/filtering
--- Sort buttons for each data type?
+-- Sort buttons for each data type -- done for relevant data types
--- Filter for wordcount, perhaps?
-- Add additional touches as necessary or if inspiration strikes
+- Add additional touches as necessary or if inspiration strikes -- Add number of items selector -- done.

 ## Constraints
 - Raw HTML/JS/CSS only.
 No frameworks

 ## Deliverable
 - Github or codepen -- Using Github.

+## Notes for Enhancement:
+-